If you love fishing & like a chat: contact our Fishing Club to get hooked!!

-Currumbin RSL Fishing Club was formed around 1980 when a group of local fisherman decided to hold a competition in Currumbin Creek, where they set species and bag limits.
-They enjoyed this so much that after consultation with the RSL, they decided to form the Fishing Club.
+Currumbin RSL Fishing Club was formed in 1980 when a group of local fisherman decided to hold a fishing competition in Currumbin Creek.
+The experience was so enjoyable that after consultation with the RSL, the decision was made to support the locals and form the Fishing Club.

-The weigh-ins were held on the banks of the creek in front of the Club using a scale hanging of a tree.
-Membership grew and the club members erected the shed which still stands on the creek bank.
+Our location on the bank of Currumbin Creek is perfect for the club and weigh-ins and species identification were on in front of the Club using the old-school method of a scale hanging off a tree.
+Membership grew and club members erected the shed which still stands on the creek bank.

 In 2011 the Fishing Club held the QAFCA State Titles for Beach and Rock Fishing with a successful turn up that made the QAFCA very happy.

-The Club’s Estuary Competition consists of Mens A. Mens B, Ladies, Veterans and Junior Divisions and we also have a Blue Water Competition for our boaties.
-The competitions are held approximately every two weeks and include two competitions against Seagulls Fishing Club and a trip to Woody Head each year.
+The Club’s Estuary Competition is diverse consists of Mens A. Mens B, Ladies, Veterans and Junior Divisions with a Blue Water Competition for boaties.
+Competitions are held every two weeks (approx.) and include competitions against Seagulls Fishing Club and an annual trip to Woody Head.